trac-hacks/authopenid-plugin/README.rst

 This plugin allows to login to Trac using OpenID.
 I use it with Trac 0.12.
 It was developed under Trac 0.11, so it should work there too.
+Version 0.4 of this plugin runs under trac 1.0 (formerly 0.13), but this configuration has not yet been extensively tested or used in production.

 Download & Source
 =================